nkanak/Human-Resources-Analytics/README.md

 I have used Jupyter Notebook for the data exploration.

 # Code:
-The complete code is in the
+The complete code is in the 'HR_notebook.ipynb' file.

 # Data:
 You can see the data in 'HR_comma_sep.csv' file.